 I’m a huge potato fan.
-Just recently I threw together a sweet potato hash with poached eggs and it was quite possibly the best breakast.
+A sweet potato hash with poached eggs is quite possibly the best breakfast.
 Ever.
-I love me some roasted garlic mashed potatoes any day of the week.
+I love me some roasted garlic mashed potatoes any day of the week I recently tried adding celery root and gorgonzola to my mashed potatoes.
+Game changer.
 And of course there’s homemade oven baked rosemary fries.
 Yeah – potatoes are enjoyed in this foodie household.

 We were totally addicted to sugar as kids and have spent the better part of our adult lives trying semi-unsuccesfully to kick the habit.
 I’m sure some of you can relate.
-When we were kids, we liked this casserole.
+When we were kids, we liked this sweet potato casserole.
 Would we like it if an adult served us a scoop?
 Heck no. We liked getting a big scoop of toasted marshmallows by scraping the top and were okay with the bits of sweetened sweet potatoes that stuck to the bottom.
 It gave it a Thanksgiving flavor, after all.
-Now, as an adult, I have to show massive restraint and scoop up a portion like a normal adult would do.
+Now, as an adult, I have to show massive restraint and scoop up a portion of sweet potato casserole with the sweet potatoes like a normal adult would do.
 I have to watch my sisters carefully, though, and I know they watch me, because all three of us are wanting to do the same thing as we did when we were kids.

 Krissy's Sweet Potato Casserole is one of my favorite traditional Thanksgiving side dishes because we've been making this recipe my entire life.